PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/drs/drs_configuration/DRS_initial_configuration.rst

 Configuring the Google Form and the Google Spreadsheet
 ----------------------

 6. Open the form.
-When the Form is being opened for the first time, a message will appear asking to restore the Missing File Upload folders.
+When the Form is being opened for the first time, a message will appear asking to restore the *Missing File Upload folders*.

   Those are the folders where the images used as attachments (e.g., sketches or feature overview photos) will be stored.

-7. Press Restore to allow Google to automatically create the required subfolder structure.
+7. Press **Restore** to allow Google to automatically create the required subfolder structure.

 .. image:: images/DRS_initial_configuration_003.png
    :width: 600